Tigers vs. Cardinals Player Props Betting Odds

 Edman Stats

-- Tommy Edman has collected 26 hits with four doubles, a triple, five home runs and 11 walks.
-He has driven in 13 runs with three stolen bases.
+- Tommy Edman has four doubles, a triple, five home runs, 11 walks and 13 RBI (26 total hits).
+He has swiped three bases.

 Edman Recent Games